CodeCenturian/backendproject/Readme.md

    - **Process Management:** Tools like PM2 ensure your application restarts on failure.
    - *Without these:* Your application may suffer from downtime or slow performance under load.

----

-By following this canvas-style guide, you’ll not only build a backend that serves as the backbone of a high-quality SaaS product but also learn why each part is critical.
-The comments in the code provide context and rationale, helping you understand the “what” and “why” behind every step.
-Use this guide as your blueprint and reference as you scale your applications to professional levels.

-Happy Coding & Best of Luck in Building Amazing SaaS Products!

-write this text as it is in canvas with proper format so that i can copy from there ,